ezsystems/ezplatform/doc/apache2/Readme.md

         # Access to repository images in single server setup
         RewriteRule ^/var/([^/]+/)?storage/images(-versioned)?/.* - [L]

-        # Makes it possible to placed your favicon and robots.txt at the root of your web folder
+        # Makes it possible to place your favicon and robots.txt at the root of your public folder
         RewriteRule ^/favicon\.ico - [L]
         RewriteRule ^/robots\.txt - [L]